Tier List Overview of Heathcote #

 His 3★ Passive is the better passive, useful against enemies weak to Knife and Wind.

-His [Act First] skill along with his various shield breaking abilities make him the best EXP Cait killer.
+His [Act First] skill along with his various shield breaking abilities make him one of the best EXP Cait killer.
 This is an absolute insane quality of life improvement for EXP farming.

 I can’t stress this part enough.
-EXP is the lifeblood of this game (Gems as well).
+EXP is the lifeblood of this game (rubies as well).

 His expensive SP skills and low SP pool can be a real problem.